debabrataghoosh/ocr/scripts/README.md

 ---

 ### **3. `03_extract_text_from_cells.py` - Cell Identification and Text Extraction**
-**What it does:** Identifies table cells and extracts text using Tesseract OCR.
+**What it does:** Identifies table cells and extracts text using EasyOCR.

 **Usage:**
 ```bash